-In their 1996 Pastoral Statement entitled 'A New Beginning: Eradicating Poverty in our World', the Australian Catholic Bishops speak of five forms of poverty.
-Economic poverty: the result of a low level of income and wealth.
-Socio-political poverty: an inability to access satisfactorily services such as education, health and social welfare.
-Political poverty: not being able to participate actively in the decisions that affect one's life.
-Cultural poverty: the reality of 'marginalisation', of living on the edge of mainstream society.
-Spiritual poverty - a poverty experienced in the depths of a person's being: the experience of rejection, loss of hope and energy, and often despair.
-The bishops go on to state:
+- Economic a low level of income and wealth. - Socio-political an inability to access satisfactorily services such as education, health and social welfare. - Political not being able to participate actively in the decisions that affect one's life. - Cultural the reality of 'marginalisation', of living on the edge of mainstream society. - Spiritual (not necessarily in a religious sense but in the sense of the depths of a person) the experience of rejection, loss of hope and energy, and often despair and resignation.